 It’s not surprising that I come up with a training plan after having started training already!
 But like business plans, these are not supposed to be fixed in stone but flexible to your needs at any one time.

-When I was training for the London half irongirl I used to cyle across St Albans to Westminster Lodge, swim for 30 minutes and then cycle back.
+When I was training for the London triathlon I used to cyle across St Albans to Westminster Lodge, swim for 30 minutes and then cycle back.
 Sometimes I would drive.

-I started off (on the day after St Patrick’s day) being able to swim about 800 metres in that 30 minutes, and only half of it using front crawl.
+I started off training on the day after St Patrick’s day that year.
+I was able to swim about 800 metres in 30 minutes, and could only maintain half of that doing a crawl and I couldn’t breathe bilaterally!

-From that day on to the morning of the race I swam for about 30 minutes roughly 2 times a week and, after approximately 4 1/2 months, I succeeded in completing the swim leg of 1 mile in the same amount of time – 30.34 to be precice.
+From that day to the race day I swam for about 30 minutes roughly two times a week and, after approximately four and a half months, I succeeded in completing the swim leg of 1 mile in the same amount of time – 30.34 to be precice.

 So I think I will have to do the same but for 6 months and maybe work up to hour long sections.
 The extra that I will need to complete the 3.8km will just have to look after itself.